canvasxyz/canvas/DEVELOPING.md

 ### Testing

-Run `npm run test` to run all unit tests in all packages.
+Run `pnpm run test` to run all unit tests in all packages.